 I have been advised that I may be deemed to [be][have been] an "affiliate" of USF Corporation, a Delaware corporation (the "Company"), as of the time of the special meeting of stockholders of the Company in connection with the Merger (as defined below), as the term "affiliate" is defined for purposes of paragraphs (c) and (d) of Rule 145 of the rules and regulations of the Securities and Exchange Commission (the "Commission") under the Securities Act of 1933, as amended (together with the rules and regulations promulgated thereunder, the "Securities Act").
-Pursuant to the terms of the Agreement and Plan of Merger, dated as of February 27, 2005 (the "Merger Agreement"), by and among the Company, Yellow Roadway Corporation, a Delaware corporation ("Parent"), and Yankee II LLC, a Delaware limited liability company and a wholly owned subsidiary of Parent ("Merger Sub"), the Company will be merged with and into Merger Sub, in consideration of cash and shares of common stock, par value \$1.00 per share, of Parent ("Parent Common Stock"), with Merger Sub as the surviving entity (the "Merger").
+Pursuant to the terms of the Agreement and Plan of Merger, dated as of February 27, 2005 and amended as of May 1, 2005 (the "Merger Agreement"), by and among the Company, Yellow Roadway Corporation, a Delaware corporation ("Parent"), and Yankee II LLC, a Delaware limited liability company and a wholly owned subsidiary of Parent ("Merger Sub"), Merger Sub will merge with and into the Company, in consideration of cash and shares of common stock, par value \$1.00 per share, of Parent ("Parent Common Stock"), with the Company as the surviving entity (the "Merger").